longhorn/longhorn/README.md

 kubectl apply -f https://raw.githubusercontent.com/rancher/longhorn/master/deploy/longhorn.yaml
 ```

-For Google Kubernetes Engine (GKE) users, see [here](#google-kubernetes-engine) before proceeding.
+For Google Kubernetes Engine (GKE) users, see [here](docs/gke.md) before proceeding.

 Longhorn manager and Longhorn driver will be deployed as daemonsets in a separate namespace called `longhorn-system`, as you can see in the yaml file.

+One of the two available drivers (CSI and Flexvolume) would be chosen automatically based on the environment of the user.
+User can also override the automatic choice if necessary.
+See [here](docs/driver.md) for the detail.

+Noted that the volume created and used through one driver won't be recongized by Kubernetes using the other driver.
+So please don't switch driver (e.g. during upgrade) if you have existing volumes created using the old driver.

 When you see those pods have started correctly as follows, you've deployed Longhorn successfully.

-Deployed with CSI driver:
+If Longhorn was deployed with CSI driver (csi-attacher/csi-provisioner/longhorn-csi-plugin exists):
 ```
 # kubectl -n longhorn-system get pod
 NAME                                        READY     STATUS    RESTARTS   AGE